-In your work, you may receive or have access to confidential information about our company, its business, operations, customers and suppliers.
+In your work, you may receive or have access to confidential information about our company, its business, operations, clients and suppliers.
 Examples of this kind of confidential information include, but are not limited to:

-- Company documents, books, accounts, processes or other 'know how'
+- Company documents, books, accounts, processes or other 'know how'.

-- Trade secrets
+- Trade secrets.

-- Intellectual Property
+- Intellectual Property.

-- Price lists/cost sheets
+- Price lists/cost sheets.

-- Tender information including costings, margin analysis, scope analysis and related materials
+- Tender information including costings, margin analysis, scope analysis and related materials.

-- Lists of customers
+- Lists of clients.

-- Customer records
+- Client records (including medical records and other health information).

-- Employee (personal) details
+- Employee (personal) details.

-- Details of marketing programs
+- · Details of marketing programs.

-- Technical and systems information (inc. algorithms)
+- Technical and systems information (inc. algorithms).

-- Information about suppliers
+- Information about suppliers.

-- Computer systems
+- Computer systems.

-- Business strategies and plans
+- Business strategies and plans.

-- Special methods of operation
+- Special methods of operation.

-- Other information that is of competitive value to Zenitas
+- Other information that is of competitive value to Claro.

-As unauthorised use or disclosure of confidential information could significantly compromise the interests of our business, our employees, customers and suppliers, it is everyone's responsibility to safeguard confidential information from loss, theft and unauthorised use.
+As unauthorised use or disclosure of confidential information could significantly compromise the interests of our business, our employees, clients and suppliers, it is everyone's responsibility to safeguard confidential information from loss, theft and unauthorised use.